oliverklee/ext-seminars/Documentation/EN/Installation/AddingPagesToTheFrontEnd/Index.rst

    page as “hide in menu,” but the page must be accessible for all visitors, independent of their login status (logged in or not).

-#.
+#. **New registration form that got introduced in seminars 5.0:**
+   Add a plug-in content element and set the type to "Registration form for events".

+#. **Legacy registration form that will be removed in seminar 5.0:**
    Add a “Seminar Manager” plug-in content element.
-Set the type to
+Set the type to “Event Registration.”
-   “Event Registration.”
 Set the content element's start pages to the page or pages that contain (or will contain) the seminar records.

+#. **Legacy registration form that will be removed in seminar 5.0:**
-#.
-Add another page that will be shown after a user has registered for an
+   Add another page that will be shown after a user has registered for an event.
-   event.
 Put some thank-you message on the page.
 If you would like the single view for the event for which the user has just registered to display on this page, you can also add a Seminar Manager plug-in with